Performance Goals and Career Planning

 About UIC Competencies

-A competency is a set of associated knowledge, skills, and abilities necessary to successfully perform job related tasks.
-UIC has identified core competencies for all employees and manager competencies for those in supervisory roles.
+A competency is a set of associated knowledge, skills, and abilities necessary to successfully perform job-related tasks.
+UIC has identified core competencies for all employees and management competencies for those in supervisory roles.
 The Employee Performance Program aligns competency development with performance management to encourage employees to develop professionally.

 The “How” versus “What” of Performance

-Job descriptions generally include the purpose, duties, responsbilities, scope, and working conditions for a particular job.
+Job descriptions generally include the purpose, duties, responsibilities, scope, and working conditions for a particular job.
 These are the “what” of job performance; information used to determine required job knowledge and work quality.